 Peridot, pronounced “per-i-doh, -dot”, is a gem-quality variety of the mineral olivine.
 The name “peridot” comes from the Arabic word “faridat”, meaning gem.
-Sometimes referred to as “chrysolite” or “the poor man’s emerald”, peridot is one of the oldest gemstones with records tracing back to 1500 BC.
+Sometimes referred to as “chrysolite” or “the poor man’s emerald”, peridot is one of the oldest gemstones, with records tracing back to 1500 BC.

 Unlike most gemstones formed in the earth’s crust, peridots are formed in the earth’s mantle region.
-Peridot crystals form in the earth’s magma and get erupted to the surface by a tectonic or volcanic activity where they are found in igneous rocks.
+Peridot crystals form in the earth’s magma and get erupted to the surface by a tectonic or volcanic activity, where they are found in igneous rocks.
 Interestingly peridot has also been found in fallen meteorites and comet dust.

 Peridot is an idiochromatic gem.
-This means its colour comes from the initial chemical composition of the mineral (iron magnesium silicate) and not from impurities.
+It means its colour comes from the initial chemical composition of the mineral (iron magnesium silicate) and not from impurities.
 This is the reason peridot comes only in green colour, although the shades of green vary from light yellowish to dark brownish-green, depending on the amount of iron the gem contains.
 In rare cases, there may be traces of nickel and chromium found.

 The most important deposits of peridot are found in the Kashmir region (Pakistan) and the Pakistan-Afghanistan border region.
-Other deposits are found in Myanmar (Burma), Vietnam, China, Australia, Brazil, Kenya, Mexico, Norway, South Africa, Sri Lanka, Tanzania and in the United States (Hawaii and Arizona).
+Other deposits are found in Myanmar (Burma), Vietnam, China, Australia, Brazil, Kenya, Mexico, Norway, South Africa, Sri Lanka, Tanzania and the United States (Hawaii and Arizona).